cs480x-21c/02-DataVis-5Ways/README.md

 Matplotlib is a plotting library for the Python programming language.
 I had the most trouble assigning colors to the manufacturers and had to try different techniques and made different functions until I found a resource that explained dictionaries and map.
 As this was my first time coding in Python, there was a learning curve.
 I also found a resource that helped generate a legend for size of the dots.
 I would probably use this tool again.

 # Technical Achievements
-- **d3** Added a remove null function to check for any null values in mpg or weight columns
+- **d3** Added a remove null function to check for any null values in mpg or weight columns.
+I also added a legend for the colors of manufacturers.
-- **ggplot** Used manual color to adjust what colors were assigned to each manufacturer
+- **ggplot** Used manual color to adjust what colors were assigned to each manufacturer.
-- **matplotlib** Added a legend for weight to show what the size of the dots represented
+- **matplotlib** Added a legend for weight to show what the size of the dots represented.

 # Design Achievements
-- **All**: I chose different colors for each manufacturer and kept it consistent across all 5 plots
+- **All**: I chose different colors for each manufacturer and kept it consistent across all 5 plots.

 # Resources
 Javascript and d3